Climate Change: Rising to the Challenge

 A conversation with state climatologists

-PLEASE NOTE: Audio starts at 00:00:10.
+PLEASE NOTE: Transcript below is based on the audio-only file, both of which start at 00:00:10.
 This is an unedited transcript.
+Please refer to the audio or video versions to confirm exact quotes.
 This was a public event, all panelists are on the record and reporters are free to quote from them.
-Please refer to the audio (above) to confirm exact quotes.
 Some name spellings are phonetic, indicated with (ph).

 DR. KATHLEEN RICHARDSON: Good evening.
 My name is Kathleen Richardson, and I am the dean of the School of Journalism and Mass Communication at Drake University.
 Welcome, both to the members of our audience here at the Science Center of Iowa in Des Moines and to those of us - those of you who are joining us by livestream.
 This year we are celebrating the 100th anniversary of journalism education at Drake.
 And from the beginning, in 1919, our program has been characterized by a close relationship with our profession and by service to our community.
 So we are very proud to continue that tradition by co-hosting the conversation tonight about climate change with experts who are on the frontlines of this pressing public issue.
 This event is brought to you through a collaboration between Drake University and SciLine.